Up, into the Singing Mountain: Plot summary

 The town is ravaged by a storm and flooding.
 Nelya Penninah tries to entice Huw by coming to his house needing help, but it turns out to be a trap and Matti Mumpo (her father, and one of the Twelve) bursts into the house.
 Mumpo wants to have Huw thrown out of the valley.

-Later, Huw's horse has its tongue cut out and a witness claims it was Nelya Penninah accompanied by a mysterious figure.
-The same night Huw meets up with Gruffyd, who says that not only is Angharad coming over to Patagonia, but she is bringing Bronwyn, too.
+Later, Huw's horse has its tongue cut out, and a witness claims it was Nelya Penninah accompanied by a mysterious figure.
+That same night Huw meets up with Merddyn Gruffydd, who tells him that not only is Huw's sister Angharad Morgan Evans coming to Patagonia, but she is bringing Huw's sister-in-law Bronwyn Morgan, too.

-Huw spends several days up at the Corwen farm, trying to reinforce the dam with scores of other locals to stop it flooding the town.
-During this time, Gwyn's sister arrives to say Gwyn thinks she is pregnant with his child.
-Huw meets Gwyn but refuses to marry her.
+Huw spends several days up at the Corwen farm, trying to reinforce the dam with scores of other locals to stop it from flooding the town.
+During this time, Morwen's sister arrives to say that Morwen thinks she is pregnant with his child.
+Huw meets with Morwen but refuses to marry her.

 On his way back, Huw meets with a stranger who offers him money to marry Doli Corwen.
 Seeking out Lal's father, Huw's request to marry Lal is rejected.
 The next day, Huw is summoned to the Corwen farm but is attacked and knocked unconscious on his arrival.
 He wakes to find himself, tied up and a prisoner of Vrann Corwen, along with his three daughters who have been whipped by Vrann.

 Vrann tries to kill Huw, but is stopped by Ithel and Michaye.
 The girls are released and tell their father they want nothing to do with him.
-The dam bursts shortly afterwards, flooding parts of they valley and city below.
+The dam bursts shortly afterwards, flooding parts of the valley and city below.

 Lal's sister, Doli, and her friend Kankel are arrested for cutting the tongue of the horse belonging to Mari Ann Gwythir and are imprisoned, despite protesting their innocence.
-Huw, along with Lal and some others go to the prison to break out Doli and Kankel but when they get there they interrupt a meeting of The Twelve.
+Huw, along with Lal and some others, go to the prison to break out Doli and Kankel, but when they get there they interrupt a meeting of The Twelve.
 Huw, Lal and the others are remanded to stay in prison until the following day whilst investigations take place, but afterwards, are allowed to sneak out on the condition they are back for the morning.

 Huw meets with Matti Mumpo, who tells Huw he wants to marry Lal.
 When Huw catches up with Lal she says she will marry Matti in the morning and then move to Buenos Aires as her father has gambled away the farm and Lal wants them to have something to own.
 Later, Huw hears a commotion and sees Nelya Peninnah being brought in, restrained and on the back of a horse.
 Matti Mumpo rushes out to meet her but is killed by the crowd.

 Huw announces he will move to the Andes.
 He sets off the next day with Lal and some other families for the City of Mill.